 Since the initial announcement of the Blue Line Extension, nearly 500 units have been built or are currently in development in Harrison; however, only 50 are affordable to the average Harrison household.
 Any plans to reconstruct the highway must prioritize affordable housing options that are truly affordable for our community members.
-Space freed up by highway removal should be used to create more public housing rental units and restore the 770 units of public housing that was lost due to privatization and demolition in the early 2000s.
-In addition to more rental units, Harrison and Near North communities need accessible paths to homeownership
+Space freed up by highway removal should be used to create more public housing rental units and restore the 770 units of public housing that were lost due to privatization and demolition in the early 2000s.
+In addition to more rental units, Harrison and Near North communities need accessible paths to homeownership.

 Keeping Public Land Public

 Olson Memorial Highway currently occupies over 26 acres of land between Upton and Lyndale Avenue N. This doesn’t include the frontage roads and many parcels of land along the highway that are publicly owned.
 A key part of this vision is to return highway land to neighborhoods and preserve existing publicly owned land along the corridor.
 This land should be preserved for the development of locally-owned, community-serving businesses and the construction of publicly-owned housing.